Media Captioning

 Videos on Miami University Webpages

 Cascade users must ensure that any posted video is captioned.
-Videos can be captioned using a number of tools, including Amara and YouTube.
+Videos can be captioned using a number of tools, including Kaltura and YouTube.
 However, keep in mind that YouTube's automatic closed-captioning tool is only a starting point.
 Once YouTube has processed automatic captioning, the captions will need to be edited.
 See YouTube Videos below for more information.

 If you have further questions about website accessibility within the Cascade CMS, please contact any member of the UCM web team at WebAdmin@MiamiOH.edu.
 The AccessMU Center can provide consultation and training to make your materials accessible.